music influence explorer

 She co-wrote 'God Bless the Child' after an argument with her mother about money

-She was nicknamed 'Lady Day' by saxophonist Lester Young, whom she called 'Pres'
+Her nickname 'Lady Day' was given to her by saxophonist Lester Young, whom she called 'Prez'

 2